hbgit/flutter_a_z/README.md

 ## Álcool VS Gasolina

 - The goal of this APP is to decide the best choice analyzing the price of the Gasoline and Alcohol

+- The source code is available at: https://github.com/hbgit/flutter_a_z/tree/feature_gasvsalco

 - Some NOTES about this APP:
     - We adopt internal packages; SingleChildScrollView; and TextField;